cs221-03-f23/cs221-03-f23.github.io/_assignments/lab03.md

 ## Given

-1. C file management functions demo in lecture.
+1. C file management functions demo in lecture
-1. Any code from project01.
+1. Any code from project01

 ## Example Output
 ```sh